 Staff looked to best practice program models to develop a framework for program development.
-These include well-researched models, such as Collective Impact and "One Stop", and approaches such focusing on place, integration of services, and service continuum.
+These include well-researched models, such as Collective Impact and the "One Stop" model, and approaches such focusing on place, integration of services, and service continuum.
 Additionally, staff reviewed the Mayors Poverty Task Force Reports, Resilient Dallas strategy, Equity Indicators, and community-level data and community feedback to develop recommended programming.
 Staff recommends focusing on 6 key areas of programming at the Community Centers:

-- Social Services
+- 1. Social Services

 - 2. Community Partnerships/Tenants

 - 3. Health and Wellness Programming

 - 4. Community Engagement

 - 5. Education

 - 6. Financial Empowerment Centers